coreyRalli/Light-Meter/README.md

 # Light Meter

-## A simple utility allowing [Amber Electric](https://www.amber.com.au/) users to be more mindful of their energy usage during peak times through and save money.
+## A simple utility allowing [Amber Electric](https://www.amber.com.au/) users to be more mindful of their energy usage during peak times and save money.
 Supports [LIFX Lights](https://www.lifx.com.au/) directly and other smart lights and smart plugs through [IFTTT Webhooks](https://ifttt.com/maker_webhooks).

 ### How to use
 ---